venerjoel99/examples-typescript/examples/get-started/readme.md

 docker run -d --pull always --name studio -p 5233:5233 -p 6233:6233 -p 7233:7233 ghcr.io/restackio/restack:main
 ```

-## Schedule a demo workflow
+## Schedule a demo Workflow

 ```bash
 pnpm schedule-workflow
 ```

-This will trigger a demo Workflow - a greeting, which is a simple function and goodbye, which uses [@restackio/integration-openai](https://www.npmjs.com/package/@restackio/integrations-openai).
+This will trigger a demo Workflow - a _greeting_, which is a simple function and _goodbye_, which uses [@restackio/integration-openai](https://www.npmjs.com/package/@restackio/integrations-openai).

 ## Deploy on Restack Cloud